WrightStuffNJ/WrightStuffNJ/README.md

   - Candidate adoption rate
   - Candidate number of offerings taken advantage of
   - Number of candidate searches that lead to offering use
+  - Number of candidates using the IVR system

 ## Risks
-- Lack of adoption by Nonprofit providers.
+- Lack of adoption by Non-profit providers.

 ## Dependencies
 - External 3rd party NPOs will need functional website and/or customer service phone line